geminerald/peakwellness/README.md

 The client was consulted on a regular basis to ensure that the functionality was as they wished.

-I received feedback from a key demographic of the client, testing the website with a focus group of men and women in the 20-29 age bracked.
+I received feedback from a key demographic of the client, testing the website with two separage focus group of men and women in the 20-29 age bracket.
 From this feedback I added the pricelist page as they advised that this would be important functionality for them when browsing their options.

 I also consulted a group of women in the 50+ age bracket to ensure that the site was accessible to them and they were able to navigate intuitively.